G-Research/spark-extension/python/README.md

 **Diff:** A `diff` transformation and application for `Dataset`s that computes the differences between two datasets, i.e. which rows to _add_, _delete_ or _change_ to get from one dataset to the other.

+**Histogram:** A `histogram` transformation that computes the histogram DataFrame for a value column.

 **Global Row Number:** A `withRowNumbers` transformation that provides the global row number w.r.t. the current order of the Dataset, or any given order.
 In contrast to the existing SQL function `row_number`, which requires a window spec, this transformation provides the row number across the entire Dataset without scaling problems.